U.S. Route 11 in Mississippi: Forrest County

 In the community of Richburg, US 11 crosses the county line from Lamar County and into Forrest County.
 The highway interchanges with exit 60 on I-59 and US 98 then enters the community of Bonhome.
-At an intersection with Richburg Road, US 11 leaves Bonhome and enters the large city of Hattiesburg.
+At an intersection with Richburg Road, US 11 leaves Bonhome and enters the city of Hattiesburg.

-In Hattiesburg, US 11 makes a curve to the north and changes to Broadway.
-US 11 becomes a divided highway and reaches an interchange with US 49 at a complete cloverleaf interchange.
-After the interchange ends, US 11 continues to the north, and, after the intersection with 64th Street, US 11 enters the city with commercial buildings surrounding the highway.
-In the city, US 11 parallels some nearby railroad tracks.
+In Hattiesburg, US 11 makes a curve to the north and takes the name Broadway Drive.
+US 11 becomes a divided highway and, turning northeast, reaches an interchange with US 49 at a complete cloverleaf interchange, one of very few in the South to lack merging lanes between loop ramps, thus exacerbating the weaving patterns which plague many cloverleaf interchanges.
+After the interchange ends, US 11 continues to the northeast, meeting Pine Street and adopting its name.
+US 11 next enters the downtown area, the route surrounded by commercial buildings and paralleled by nearby railroad tracks.
+Near the city hall, the northeast-bound route follows Hardy Street, Front Street and Mobile Street, while the southeast-bound route remains on Pine Street.

-US 11 comes back together and continues to the north and intersects with MS 42, which becomes concurrent.
-US 11 and MS 42 continue to the northeast to Hattiesburg.
-US 11 and MS 42 fork, with US 11 heading to the north and MS 42 heading to the east.
-Eventually, US 11 enters Petal, paralleling the nearby railroad tracks, and US 11 becomes less developed and leaves Petal.
+The northeast-bound and southeast-bound routes merge back onto Pine Street; shortly thereafter, US 11 turns to the north as Bouie Street, then intersects with Old Highway 42.
+Again heading northeast, US 11 is concurrent with Old Highway 42 across the Leaf River into Petal; the routes then split, with US 11 heading to the north and Old Highway 42 heading to the east.
+Paralleling nearby railroad tracks, US 11 crosses under the MS 42 expressway, which has an interchange with US 11; the route soon becomes less developed and leaves Petal.

 US 11 continues northward and comes to the community of Dragon.
 The route leaves Dragon and begins a slight curve to the northwest, still paralleling the railroad tracks.
 At an intersection near Eastabutchie, US 11 crosses the county line and into Jones County.

 Jones County

+In Jones County, US-11 passes through the community of Moselle before entering Ellisville.
+US 11 first intersects MS-29 and MS-590 in Ellisville.
+North of Ellisville, US-11 meets Interstate 59 and then meets again.
+US-11 goes through the downtown of Laurel.
+It intersects I-59 for the final time outside of Laurel.
+US-11 passes Sandersville before entering Jasper County.